Omar-OAT/ims-project-template/README.md

 this allows for us to see what methods are not working an example of what a test may look like.

 Unfortunately during mergin but after the presentation I seem to have lost all of my test files.
 I showed on the recording that I did have them included along with coverage. as the deadline is coming towards me I find that Ill just have to upload my project as it is.
-I am greatly dissapointed and discouraged that his happened.
+ I am greatly dissapointed and discouraged that his happened as Ive lost my sql-schema, sql data and testcases for each controller and DAO.